-The original (input) LANGX side file representing the unoptimized program(s).
-This must be a PDS(E) containing a member for each program.
+The original (input) side file that represents one or more unoptimized programs.
+This must be a PDS(E) that contains a member for each program.
 Do not specify a member name.
+Use one of these DDs depending on the input side file format.